jonesnoah45010/simple_db/README.md

     -   Click "Create".
     -   Download the `client_secret.json` file and save it as `send_email_creds.json` in the same directory as send_email.py

-10. You will also need to have a MySQL server with a vpc-connector that can access cloud run set up in the google cloud console.

 # Setting up MySQL Server and VPC Connector in Google Cloud